I LOVE this bread recipe. Simply because it is easy, delicious and always a crowd pleaser. Totally versatile and great for last minute get togethers!

 Do you have 1 1/2 hours?
 Then you have plenty of time for this bread!

 Rosemary Focaccia was first posted last year as one of my first yeast breads I've ever made.
 I've made it about 5 or 6 times since the original post last year.
 This week I've made three of them!

-2 Tsp Dry Active Yeast (1 packet)
+2 Tsp Dry Active Yeast (less than 1 packet)

 1 Tsp Sugar

 3 Cups Bread Flour

 Combine in a large measuring cup warm water (think baby bottle warm) and milk.
 Gently add the yeast and give it a brief stir.
 Add Rosemary & Thyme, rubbing between your palms to activate it's yummy-ness.
 Add sugar, salt & pepper and olive oil.
 Gently pour the mixture into your mixer's bowl.
 Use the dough hook attachment.
 Add half of the flour and turn the mixer on to stir.
 When most of the flour had been combined then add the rest of the flour (1-2 minutes).
 When dough ball is formed, allow kneading for about 3 minutes, pushing the dough off the hook if it climbs too high up the bowl.
 It will be a very solid dough.
 Take the dough out and fold over once or twice to create a seamless ball, pinching the dough ball closed at one end.
 Add enough olive oil to coat your mixing bowl, roll dough around to coat and place dough, seam down.